CloudSlang/docs/cloudslang_editors.rst

 To ease the CloudSlang coding process you can use our Sublime Text snippets.

-**Note:** we are no longer actively developing our Sublime Text snippets.
+**Note:** We are no longer actively developing our Sublime Text snippets.

 Download, Install and Configure Sublime
 ---------------------------------------